-The GEO Label will be implemented as a web-

-based, dynamic, exportable tag within the GEOSS Common Infrastructure (GCI, Figure 2).
-The quality facet will use quantitative measures established by GEO's Quality-Assurance for Earth Observations (QA4EO) initiative.
-An important indicator of quality is the level to which products were reviewed.
-Developing a welldefined and widely accepted process for data reviewing is of vital importance, also as part of the data citation (McCallum et al., 2012).
+The GEO Label will be implemented as a web-based, dynamic, exportable tag within the GEOSS Common Infrastructure (GCI, Figure 2).
+The quality facet will use quantitative measures established by GEO's Quality-Assurance for Earth Observations ucts were reviewed.
+Developing a well-defined and widely accepted process for data al., 2012).
 A user rating system embedded in the GCI will provide a subjective evaluation of products made accessible through GEOSS.
-Based on the GEOSS User Requirement Registry (URR), which compiles information on user types, their applications, and the requirements for observations and products (Plag et al., 2012b), the match of products with the needs and requirements published in the URR provides a measure for the relevance facet.
+Based on the GEOSS User Requirement Registry (URR), which compiles information on user types, their applimatch of products with the needs and requirements published in the URR provides